Volkswagen T-Cross: Tacqua

-The twin model of the T-Cross for the Chinese market is named the Tacqua.
+The twin model of the T-Cross for the Chinese market is named the Tacqua (探影 (tàn yǐng)).
 Manufactured and marketed by FAW-VW, the Tacqua bears more resemblance with the Brazilian-made T-Cross in terms of exterior appearance, with the exception of the Tacqua R-Line model which is a new design.
 The Tacqua offers the same long-wheelbase body and engine options as the T-Cross built by SAIC-VW, which are 1.4-litre TSI and 1.5-litre MPI.
 It was unveiled in November 2019 and launched to the market in December 2019.